How To Get A Mortgage If You Are An Expat Returning to The UK

 We were able to arrange an expat mortgage for our client without delay.

-We used a lender that was able to provide the 85% LTV expat mortgage to enable our client to move back and purchase a property in the UK
+We used a lender that was able to provide the 85% LTV expat mortgage to enable our client to move back and purchase their dream property in the UK

 We negotiated and secured a standard mortgage rate (as opposed to the much higher expat mortgage rate), as the lender was prepared to take into account the client's future sterling paid salary.